bernie-nguyen/infinite-funny-scroll/README.md

 - **Edge Deployment**: Cloudflare Workers global network

 ## 🎯 Target Audience
-- **Developers**: Những người hiểu humor về coding
+- **Developers**: Those who understand coding humor
-- **Philosophy Enthusiasts**: Thích đọc quotes triết lý (nhưng sẽ ngạc nhiên)
+- **Philosophy Enthusiasts**: Love reading philosophical quotes (but will be surprised)
-- **Procrastinators**: Người tìm cách trì hoãn công việc một cách "có ý nghĩa"
+- **Procrastinators**: People looking for "meaningful" ways to avoid work
-- **Meme Lovers**: Yêu thích random internet humor
+- **Meme Lovers**: Fans of random internet humor
-- **Anyone seeking Enlightenment**: Hoặc chỉ muốn giải trí 😄
+- **Anyone seeking Enlightenment**: Or just wanting entertainment 😄

 ---

 **Last Updated**: August 16, 2025
-**Project Status**: ✅ Development Complete, Ready for Production Deploy
+**Project Status**: ✅ Development Complete, English Translation Done, Ready for Production Deploy
 **Creator**: Bernie - Blockchain Engineer with a sense of humor

-> *"Trong cuộc sống, có những website không có mục đích... và đó chính là mục đích của chúng."* 🌀
+> *"In life, there are websites that serve no purpose... and that is precisely their purpose."* 🌀